manarmohaisen/manarmohaisen.github.io/_pages/about.md

   - /about.html
 ---

-My nameis Manar Mohaisen, and I am an Associate Professor of Computer Science at [Nortehastern Illinois University](https://www.neiu.edu).
+My name is Manar Mohaisen, and I am an Associate Professor of Computer Science at [Nortehastern Illinois University](https://www.neiu.edu).
 My reseach is in system and internet security and applications of artificial intelligence therein, social network analysis for education and marketing.
+Preior to joining [NEIU](https://www.neiu.edu), I was an Assistant Professor at [Korea University of Technology and Education](koreatech.ac.kr).

+I obtained my Ph.D. from [Inha University](inha.ac.kr), South Korea, in 2010, and my M.Sc. from [Côte d'Azur University](https://univ-cotedazur.fr/) in 2005.

 A data-driven personal website